apify/crawlee/README.md

 ## Getting started

-The `apify` NPM package requires <a href="https://nodejs.org/en/" target="_blank">Node.js</a> 7 or later.
+The Apify SDK requires <a href="https://nodejs.org/en/" target="_blank">Node.js</a> 7 or later.

 ### Local standalone usage

-You can use `apify` package in any Node.js project by running:
+You can use Apify SDK in any Node.js project by running:

 ```bash
 npm install apify
 ```

-However, to make the package work at its full potential, you'll might need to set one or more of the following environment variables for your Node.js process, depending on your circumstances:
+However, to make the package work at its full potential, you'll need to set one or more of the following environment variables for your Node.js process, depending on your circumstances:

 <ul>